jcap49/clipit/spec-week4-14.md

   -error chrome is ugly as hell
   -better formatting for clips/show
   -home:
-    -needs copy
     -needs formatting
   -about:
-    -needs copy
     -needs formatting
   -create:
     -"Create photo" button needs to be hidden

-Done (as of 4/16):
+Done (as of 4/21):

-Basic Functionality: 90% complete

 Miscellaneous:
 -registered for YouTube application API (via google code) -implemenet user authentication via devise
+-wrote home copy
+-wrote about copy

 Views:
 -implement mock ups (use some previous work as well)